Pete aims to help people get back to doing the activities they love, both pain and injury free.

 Read More

-PLEASE NOTE: CONNOR WORKS AT BOTH OUR NORTH VAN AND SQUAMISH LOCATIONS.
-PLEASE ENSURE YOU CHOOSE THE CORRECT LOCATION YOU WISH TO ATTEND.
-Connor is a Physiotherapist and co-owner of Coast Performance Rehab’s Squamish location.
-With over seven years of clinical experience, Connor has developed a well-rounded and dynamic practice, working with a wide range of clients from everyday individuals recovering from injury to elite high school, university, and professional athletes.
-Most notably, he spent multiple years working on the ATP Tour with a professional tennis player, giving him unique insight into the demands of high-performance sport and individualized care.
+With over seven years of clinical experience, Connor has developed a well-rounded and dynamic practice, working with a wide range of clients — from everyday individuals recovering from injury to elite high school, university, and professional athletes.
+Most notably, he has spent multiple years working on the ATP Tour with a professional tennis player, giving him unique insight into the demands of high-performance sport and individualized care.
+His approach centres on movement-based rehab, progressive exercise prescription, and hands-on manual therapy — with the goal of helping clients build confidence and return to the activities they love.

-Born and raised in North Vancouver, he completed his Bachelor’s degree in Kinesiology at Simon Fraser University, where he also played on the varsity NCAA Division II Basketball team.
 Connor completed his Master of Physiotherapy degree at the University of Sydney in Australia, where he gained clinical experience across diverse settings, including Acute Neurology, ICU, Cardiorespiratory, and private practice.
 During this time, he also worked as the team physiotherapist for an elite-level AFL (Australian Rules Football) club, further refining his expertise in sport-specific injury management.

 Read More